progit/progit/de/01-introduction/01-chapter1.markdown

 <!--The next major issue that people encounter is that they need to collaborate with developers on other systems.
 To deal with this problem, Centralized Version Control Systems (CVCSs) were developed.
 These systems, such as CVS, Subversion, and Perforce, have a single server that contains all the versioned files, and a number of clients that check out files from that central place.
 For many years, this has been the standard for version control (see Figure 1-2).-->

 Das nächste Problem, mit dem Programmierer sich dann konfrontiert sahen, bestand in der Zusammenarbeit mit anderen: Änderungen an dem gleichen Projekt mussten auf verschiedenen Computern, möglicherweise verschiedenen Betriebssystemen vorgenommen werden können.
 Um dieses Problem zu lösen, wurden Zentralisierte Versionskontrollsysteme (CVCS) entwickelt.
 Diese Systeme, beispielsweise CVS, Subversion und Perforce, basieren auf einem zentralen Server, der alle versionierten Dateien verwaltet.
-Wer an diesen Dateien arbeiten will, kann sie von diesem Server abholen ("check out" xxx), auf seinem eigenen Computer bearbeiten und dann wieder auf dem Server abliefern.
+Wer an diesen Dateien arbeiten will, kann sie von diesem Server abholen („check out“ xxx), auf seinem eigenen Computer bearbeiten und dann wieder auf dem Server abliefern.
 Diese Art von System war über viele Jahre hinweg der Standard für Versionskontrollsysteme (siehe Bild 1-2).

 <!--Figure 1-2.
 Centralized version control diagram.-->